top of page

 Foot passengers must pass through a small security check-point consisting of just one door and therefore, long queues can develop.
 So, top tip, 'loiter' in the vicinity as NO announcements are given advising when you can embark - you don't want to miss the ship!

-Terminal Traghetti security gate for ferries
+Terminal Traghetti foot passenger security gate

-Passing through the check-point was simple enough as it was just a case of showing my ID (passport in my case) and your ferry booking confirmation - you can either print it off or download it to your mobile device.
+Passing through the check-point was simple enough as it was just a case of showing my ID (passport in my case) and ferry booking confirmation - you can either print it off or download it to your mobile device.

 A web of elevated pedestrian walkways give access to the numerous berths so ensure you know what berth your ship is on by referring to the terminal monitors prior to passing through security.